Port Douglas Australia

 For more casual clothing the Port Shopping Centre has Just Jeans, Target and Natural Clothing.
 This central shopping centre is also home to a well-stocked supermarket, a newsagency, pharmacy and all the conveniences you need from a holiday hub like Port Douglas.

-Port Douglas shopping also extends to the wharf, or ‘Marina Mirage’ as it is known.
+Port Douglas shopping also extends to the wharf, which is known as Crystalbrook Superyacht Marina.
 Shops are stocked with everything you will need to have a safe and enjoyable day on the water, including surf and dive shops alongside its art, clothing, jewellery and souvenir stores.

 The absolute Port Douglas shopping experience is undoubtedly the renowned Port Douglas Sunday Markets.
 Operating for over 20 years in the small seaside village, the markets have the friendly, relaxed vibe that markets should, with affordable wares, delicious foods and colourful locals.
 With over 100 stalls selling everything from homemade children’s clothing to fine art, it’s a memorable part of the Port Douglas experience.

 Port Douglas history is fascinating; it is a series of booms busts and some more booms.
 Like many parts of this country, the first real boom for white settlers was triggered by the discovery of gold, which for Port Douglas was in 1876 on the Hodgkinson River.
 The following year a track was carved through the rainforest down to what is today the town centre.

 Later that same year, the Colonial Treasurer, the Hon J.R.
 Dickson and the Queensland Parliamentarian John Macrossan visited and confirmed the town and agreed to name the town after the current Premier of Queensland, John Douglas and the inlet was to be called Dickson Inlet.